-For my next series of posts, I am taking a cue from PT colleague Ryan Howes who is just finishing up a fascinating series called The Ten Coolest Therapy Interventions.
-Howes' mission in his blog and his popular postings is to demystify the elements and process of psychotherapy for the public.
+For my next series of posts, I am taking a cue from my colleague Ryan Howes who is just finishing up a fascinating series called The Ten Coolest Therapy Interventions.
+Howes' mission in his posts is to demystify the elements and process of psychotherapy for the public.
 Like Howes, I feel that when potential clients understand what therapy entails, they are more likely to find the internal courage to seek help from a qualified professional.
-They also become more educated consumers, capable of "co-creating" [no art therapy pun intended] the course of their therapy and more invested in the process of healing.
+They also become more educated consumers, capable of "co-creating" (no art therapy pun intended) the course of their therapy and more invested in the process of healing.

 My criteria for determining the "coolest" art therapy interventions include:

 Historical Tradition: Interventions commonly taught to therapists-in-training in the field of art therapy and related mental health professions;

 Innovation: Use of a specific art material or visual media to address clients' presenting problems or for the health and well-being of clients;

 Adaptation: Development of a specific intervention based on a psychotherapeutic approach such as psychoanalysis, CBT, or other model;

 Popularity: Consistent appearance in literature, conferences, or workshops, whether it's the actual intervention or a variation of the intervention.

 For the most part, I'll be focusing on interventions used with adults, but some will also apply to work with children, groups, couples, or families.
 I'll try to give you a brief history of each intervention through the lens of art therapy and the influences of psychology, counseling, marriage and family therapy, art, and culture on that intervention.
 I'll also be explaining a little bit of how an intervention might be adapted to suit individual needs and situations in the spirit of "one size does not fit all."